-If I were to find any flaws with this book (and these are purely quibbles) it’s that the pacing was not entirely perfect.
+If I were to find any flaws with The Taste of Blue Light (and these are purely quibbles) it’s that the pacing was not entirely perfect.
 The book dragged a little between the 30% and 50% mark and I would actually have liked the last 15% to have been a little more detailed.
 But these are minor issues.
-The ending was actually very beautiful and I did finish the book with my eyes glistening with tears.
+The ending was actually very beautiful and I did finish The Taste of Blue Light with my eyes glistening with tears.

 A thoroughly original and incredibly emotional YA read that feels truly authentic.